 The key to creating a positive workplace reward system is to set clear criteria for getting appreciated and rewarded.
 You want to ensure your organization creates standards that encourage behaviors you want to see in the company while providing convenient and attainable criteria for the whole workforce.

 That is why before starting a workplace rewards system, you want first to determine what type of awards you will have.
-For instance, will they involve non-monetary incentives or money?
+For instance, will they involve non-monetary or monetary incentives like money?

 Next, you want to consider the following rewards characteristics: